 Be Contemplative About Your Rebranding Mission: Before initiating any changes, consider the possible reactions from your existing customer base by asking a series of rebranding questions.
 You can accomplish this through surveys, focus groups, and more profound consumer research.
 Smaller companies can use social media and email polls, while larger companies should use an agency specializing in consumer testing.

 Include Feedback From Key Players: While we should lean on consumer feedback as they are the purchasers, ideas on how to keep existing customers in mind may come from founders, brand managers, and the marketing team.
+Customer feedback tools can help gather and analyze this valuable input.
 There may also be value in communicating with those closest to the customers for their feedback.
 When creating the rebranding strategy, a branding agency will also bring its experience and expertise into the discussion.

 Ensure New Design Corresponds With Brand Understanding: When creating the new brand identity, carry over specific elements (i.e., brand colors, logo design) to ensure the loyal customer can immediately recognize the brand.
-For instance, when you start a cafe business
+Remember, consistency is the key to developing a solid brand identity, so make it an essential element during your rebranding launch.

 Changing your brand image doesn’t mean scrapping everything that defines your brand from the beginning.
-A new packaging design should be part of your overall brand redesign rollout, but consult carefully with your chosen packaging design company to be sure the two key players are on the same page.
+A new packaging design should be part of your overall brand redesign rollout but consult carefully with your chosen packaging design company to ensure the two key players are on the same page.

 The new design should be similar to the old one because it feels like it came from the same bloodline; don’t make your new packaging design look like the bastard stepchild of its market-share-establishing forefathers.
 A good packaging design company will invest time and energy into knowing what you believe defines your brand and help you roll out a new and improved design that shares some of its predecessors’ DNA.

 Consult With Experts: Almost every successful rebrand has resulted from an effort that includes intelligent people inside and outside the company.
+Gather solid reasons for rebranding before stepping in.
 Working closely with experts with a unique perspective helps solve problems the internal team is blind to.
-Their expertise will help you understand the nuances of maintaining the outcome you hope to achieve.
+Their expertise will help you develop a comprehensive rebranding checklist to ensure everything goes smoothly.

 Retain Elements of the Original Design: The new design should share some “DNA” with the original one.
-As mentioned, this could mean retaining specific color schemes but also shapes and styles that define your brand so it remains recognizable to your existing customer base.
+As mentioned, this could mean retaining specific color schemes, shapes, and styles that define your brand so it remains recognizable to your existing customer base.

 Invest Time in Understanding the Brand: The article mentions that a good packaging design company will spend time understanding what you believe defines your brand.
 This mutual understanding can guide the redesign process to create something new and resonant with what your brand represents.

 Get The Team On The Same Page: Your team must align with the rebranding vision.
 A successful rebrand requires everyone’s commitment, from top management to the frontline employees.
-Only push forward once you have as many conversations as necessary to create agreement in pursuing the rebrand.
+Only push forward once you have as many conversations as necessary to create an agreement to pursue the rebrand.

-Stay the Course: Like a virus, subjective opinions will undoubtedly find their way into the rebranding strategy.
+Stay the Course: Subjective opinions will undoubtedly find their way into the rebranding strategy like a virus.
 Prevent this from happening by letting the data do the talking.
 Even if you encounter challenges or setbacks, you must stay committed to the rebranding effort.

 Be Patient: Rebranding campaigns don’t happen in days or weeks.
 Even a partial rebrand can take several months to complete.
 Remember, you seek a long-term impact, not a short-term solution.

-Prepare For Challenges: Even with a data-driven approach, unexpected challenges emerge throughout rebranding.
-Here is where the experience and expertise of the packaging design agency come into play.
-Having overseen various projects, they will understand when to pivot or how to push through challenges.
+Prepare for Challenges: Even with a data-driven approach, unexpected challenges emerge throughout rebranding.
+Here is where the packaging design agency’s experience and expertise come into play.
+Having overseen various projects, they will understand when to pivot or how to overcome challenges.

-Speaking of commitment, ensure your company’s other elements mirror the changes you develop with your selected packaging design company.
+Speaking of commitment, ensure your company’s other rebranding elements mirror the changes you develop with your selected packaging design company.
 If you roll out a new packaging design but run a website with the old logo and font, you confuse your consumer base and convey a sense of uncertainty about the redesign.
-Get everyone on the same page – including all your customer interaction points.
+Get everyone on the same page, including all your customer interaction points.

 Ensure Consistency Across Platforms: Before the rebrand launch phase, review every piece of brand and marketing collateral to prevent brand confusion.
 Review the website, social media, marketing materials, and in-store promotions to match the new brand guidelines.

-Get Everyone On The Same Page: You must communicate the change to everyone who touches the marketing campaign to create uniformity in the design and messaging.
+Get Everyone On The Same Page: To create uniformity in the design and messaging, you must communicate the change to everyone who touches the marketing campaign.
 All external project and account managers must confirm their understanding of each change you’ve made.

-Align Customer Interaction Points: From customer service interactions to media mentions, keep a close eye on each place where customer interactions and conversations occur.
+Align Customer Interaction Points: From customer service interactions to media mentions, monitor each place where customer interactions and conversations occur.
 By taking a proactive approach to branding alignment, you maintain equity with the target market.

 Avoid Mixed Signals: Do what you can to retroactively change inconsistent branding across various platforms where there is still visibility.
 An example could be older website articles that still receive website traffic.
 While this may sound like a minor issue, There will still be a negative impact as it confuses customers and conveys uncertainty about the rebranding.